chibiqilin/autodock_wrapper/README.md

 $ cp /home/usr/dir/{foo.mol2,bar.pdb} ./ligand_files/
 ```

-##### Run the autodock python script on all files in the folder with the .mol2 or .pdb extension
+##### Run the autodocktools python script on all files in the folder with the .mol2 or .pdb extension
 ```
+$ source deactivate
-$ find ./ligand_files/ -name "*.mol2" -o -name "*.pdb" | xargs -r -n 1 python /usr/lib/python2.7/dist-packages/AutoDockTools/Utilities24/prepare_ligand4.py
+$ find ./ligand_files/ -name "*.mol2" -o -name "*.pdb" | xargs -r -n 1 python2.7 /usr/lib/python2.7/dist-packages/AutoDockTools/Utilities24/prepare_ligand4.py
 ```

+Autodocktools rely on python2.7, so make sure to deactivate the source before preparing your ligand files.
 This will convert all files ending in ".mol2" or ".pdb" into ".pdbqt" format required.
 With this, ligand prep is complete.

 #### Alternatively, generate pdbqt from smiles using obabel
 ##### Convert $SMI using $NAME to $NAME.pdbqt
 ```